Symple85/RoD/README.md

 use Mudlet's package installer to import the the RoD_GUI.mpackage file.
 To get rid of it, use the package installer to uninstall it.
-You can enable and disable individual items. use Mudlet's Options -> Preferences -> Mapper -> Load Map and load the map (.dat) file.
+You can enable and disable individual items.
+Right click the mapper or use Mudlet's Options -> Preferences -> Mapper -> Load Map and load the map (.dat) file.
 Note - you need
-a) Jor'Mox's generic mapper package installed, and need to do a "map update".
+a) Jor'Mox's generic mapper package installed if its not already
 b) And a "find prompt" may also be necessary after that.
 c) You need a "map ignore %s%s.* to keep the map from pulling in the RoD compass on your room names.
 It should use aesatchiens map then.